-A.'X-out' is the common name used for a golf ball that a manufacturer considers to be imperfect (usually for aesthetic reasons only, e.g., paint or printing errors) and, therefore, has crossed out the brand name.
+A.'X-out' is the common name used for a golf ball that a manufacturer considers to be imperfect (usually for aesthetic reasons, e.g., paint or printing errors, but it can also be for construction deficiencies) and, therefore, has crossed out the brand name.

 A 'refurbished' golf ball is a second-hand ball that has been cleaned and stamped as 'refurbished.'
 In the absence of strong evidence to suggest that an 'X-out' or 'refurbished' ball does not conform to the Rules, it is permissible for such a ball to be used.

 However, in a competition where the Committee has adopted the condition that the ball the player plays must be named on the List of Conforming Golf Balls (see Note to Rule 5-1), such a ball may not be used, even if the ball in question (without the X's or without the 'refurbished' stamp) does appear on the List.

 In most cases, 'practice' balls are simply listed, conforming golf balls that have been stamped "Practice," in the same way that golf balls often feature a club or company logo.
 Such balls may be used even where the Committee has adopted the condition that the ball the player plays must be named on the List of Conforming Golf Balls.

 As we all have, I’m sure you've experienced a time in your golfing career where you pulled that brand new $4.00 plus ball out of the sleeve, teed it up, and shanked your drive into the woods.
 You are probably upset, will bogey the hole, and won’t be able to buy your favorite beverage when the cart girl comes by.
 As you can see these types of golf balls WILL perform nearly as good as that brand new $4.00 ball and after a few rounds you will have saved enough cash to pay for your next green fee!